filipeamorais/ee654mobilecomputingdialogsavingfileprac/README.md

-# Android app with editor and that can save a file
+# Android app with editor that saves and loads files
 Android app that has an input editor that can be saved as a file and then loaded.

 # Running